textpattern/textpattern.github.io/tags/link-to-next.md

 The container tag returns only a very basic link, which doesn't allow for customising the link title, or adding a CSS class, etc. Using the tag in its single tag capacity opens up a lot more possibilities.

-For example, to give the link an HTML @title@ attribute of the next article's title, and also apply a @class@ to it:
+For example, to give the link an HTML `title` attribute of the next article's title, and also apply a `class` to it:

 ```html
 <a class="link--next" href="<txp:link_to_next />" title="<txp:next_title />">